gatling/gatling/src/docs/content/tutorials/advanced/index.md

 We have set our simulation to run a bunch of users, but they all search for the same model.
 Wouldn't it be nice if every user could search a different model name?

-We need dynamic data so that all users don't play exactly the same scenario and we end up with a behavior completely different from the live system (due to caching, JIT etc.).
+We need dynamic data so that all users don't play exactly the same scenario, and so that we don't end up with a behavior completely different from the live system (due to caching, JIT etc.).
 This is where Feeders will be useful.

 Feeders are data sources containing all the values you want to use in your scenarios.